Updated: Jan 6

-Pray that he’s never part of your workplace (spoilers ahead)
+Pray that he’s never part of your workplace

 Wish schools had taught us how to prepare for job interviews.

-One of the few other coworker characters to make it to the screen is Bade Babu (Yunus Parvez), that nasal-hair-pulling clerk who isn’t wrong in approaching his workload at his own laid-back pace.
+One of the few other coworker characters to make it to the screen is Bade Babu (Yunus Parvez), the nasal-hair-pulling clerk, who isn’t wrong in approaching his workload at his own pace.
 However, the smartly designed plot makes it easy to perceive him as a slow-walking, lazy dimwit when pitted against the ‘bright and diligent’ Ram Prasad.

 I wouldn’t blame Ram Prasad alone for this twisted office environment, though.
-Bhavani’s unreasonable—and even weird—criteria for his employees (they should be moustached and only focused on accountancy, not into sports, arts or other pleasures) make him a soft target for such sycophants, instead of the honest candidates we see in the beginning who were simply being themselves.
+Bhavani’s unreasonable—and even eccentric—criteria for his employees (that they should be moustached and focused only on accountancy, without being into sports, arts, or other hobbies) make him a soft target for such sycophants, instead of the honest candidates we see at the beginning who were simply being themselves.
 Given the high unemployment rates in the 1970s, Ram Prasad couldn’t really afford to let go of this job.
-Which explains why he tries to save his ass by concocting a cock-and-bull story about a fake twin brother when Bhavani confronts him about the hockey match.
+Little wonder he tries to save his a** by bringing up a fake twin brother when Bhavani confronts him about the hockey match.